jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 </rpc-reply>
 ```

-The aboce example shows that Guesthshell has made a connection to the localhost 127.0.0.1 on port 830 which is connected to IOS XE's netconf interface for management and operation data use cases.
+The above example shows that Guesthshell has made a connection to the localhost 127.0.0.1 on port 830 which is connected to IOS XE's netconf interface for management and operation data use cases.

 ## Conclusion